What Made The Great Flu Pandemic Of 1918 So Momentous

 The 1918 influenza pandemic was unique in its significant mortality rates among otherwise healthy adults, whereas most fatal influenza cases typically appear among the very young or very old.
 Shult noted that pneumonia was a prevalent comorbidity during the pandemic, with around 15-20% of those infected developing a bacterial infection after the flu virus had weakened their respiratory system.
 All told, Shult said an estimated 50-100 million people perished in the pandemic.

-A pandemic is not defined solely by the pathogen; rather, Shult described a pandemic as the global outbreaks of a disease that spreads rapidly and produces significant social and economic impacts.
+A pandemic is not defined solely by the pathogen; rather, Shult described a pandemic as the global outbreak of a disease that spreads rapidly and produces significant social and economic impacts.

 Not every strain of influenza is capable of causing a pandemic; the virus is divided into sub-types A, B, C and D, with the first two having the most significant impact on human health.
 While both types A and B are associated with seasonal flu outbreaks, only type A has the potential to reach pandemic status.
 Flu viruses can change through what are called antigenic drift and antigenic shift, and it's this capacity that makes them more dangerous.